 - Extensive Performing Arts and Sporting Programs

-Our talented and dedicated teams of teachers are the strength behind the success of our curriculum.
-Each team meets weekly to ensure successful and consistent implementation of these programs across year levels and progression across the school.
+Our talented and dedicated teams of teachers are the strength behind the success of our curriculum planning and teaching.
+Each team meets weekly to ensure successful and consistent implementation of learning programs across year levels and progression across the school.

 At Huntingdale we provide a differentiated curriculum based on Vygotsky’s understanding that children follow adults’ examples and gradually develop the ability to do certain tasks with help or assistance.
 He calls the difference between what a child can do with help and what he or she can do without guidance the “Zone of Proximal Development (ZPD)”.
 It is through the use of formative assessment tasks that teachers quickly ascertain children’s ZPD and work to develop their skills and knowledge to enable them to tackle the next stage of learning.